The Academies of Belton

 In January 2018, our preparation process entered the Master Plan development phase.
 Identification of the Academies and Pathways of Belton were completed and collaboration with community businesses and key stakeholders continued.
 High School staff were selected and trained during the 2018-19 school year, and the curriculum developed and aligned and opportunities for student input provided.

-In the Fall of 2019 current seventh-grade students, the Class of 2023, will enter Belton High School as the first class to fully participate in the Academies.
+In the Fall of 2019 the Class of 2023 entered Belton High School as the first class to fully participate in the Academies.